Twin Perspectives

 3. Visit Horsey Wind Pump (National Trust)

-As we were staying in Horsey itself, the Windpump was less than a five minute drive away.
-We felt very fortunate to have this beautiful National Trust site on our doorstep.
+On our first family holiday to Norfolk, we were staying in Horsey and so the Windpump was less than a five minute drive away.
+We felt very lucky to have this beautiful National Trust site on our doorstep.

 horsey wind pump